NickCMoore/beeston-castle/README.md

 ### Media <a name="media"></a>

-* The main logo and social media links were taken from [Code Awesome's](https://fontawesome.com/) database of icons.
+* The main logo and social media links were taken from [Font Awesome's](https://fontawesome.com/) database of icons.

 * Photos used were either from the Pexels website or Matt Thomas' [Flickr](https://www.flickr.com/photos/31045971@N00/14983599442/in/photolist-oQ3S6q-24hyGAe-aqYY9J-d5jqtU-9Q1khz-UGBtKt-pY8FnR-H89oWt-28sxMfH-aBmcc6-8pA8wE-pXY6XJ-Uv52QB-J6icyv-8wRs3W-WGjCme-Uv53XB-c9kiM3-Usj7MG-d5jzyw-HUbuLj-TuRRMr-eie29i-cUGBkA-25Gz6eq-VqmJaq-gndmoS-CtJqBM-q1aKEa-9tMDQw-inXC4L-a6GaDa-e2MzK9-UCXFBE-9uRiDk-4qo9V-Lu39Sa-bkjPHH-Ek8FmM-PRV5an-3dKTbL-MkH3hJ-8wRtMN-FuF1eU-cz6tnd-NBmdVW-fCghAV-RxnzDP-gndEPM-oxhAuj) page (with permission).

 ### Acknowledgments <a name="acknowledgements"></a>

 * My mentor, Jack Wachira, for his continious helpful feedback.
+I would like to thank the Slack community and all at the Code Institute for their help and support.
+Thanks also go to my friends and family for providing feedback and help with the user story test cases.